-For examples of how McGill professors promote their undergraduate students' understanding of research and scholarship, watch these highlights from the TLS documentary series "Sowing the Seeds of Inquiry".
+For examples of how McGill professors promote their undergraduate students thinking and acting like researchers, watch these highlights from the TLS documentary series "Sowing the Seeds of Inquiry".
 View the complete series here.

 - Nexus Project goals

 - Inquiry Network: Cross-disciplinary group of faculty members meeting since 2009 to explore how to promote the teaching-research nexus at McGill.

 - Documentary series “Sowing the seeds of Inquiry”: Profiles of instructors who engage their undergraduate students with the methods and processes of research within coursework.

 - Survey: A report on the 2013 survey "Opportunities for McGill Undergraduates to Learn about Research"

 - Online writing toolkit: Contains guidelines for integrating more writing into courses and examples of assignments from McGill professors

 - Past Events: University-wide conferences, workshops and communities of practice